Daniel-Mietchen/events/July-2020-Climate-Reality-Leadership-Corps-Global-Training.md

 # About

-This file hosts materials related to my planned participation in the [July 2020 Climate Reality Leadership Corps: Global Training](https://climaterealityproject.org/apply/globaltraining).
+This file hosts materials related to my planned participation in a [Climate Reality Global Training](https://climaterealityproject.org/apply/globaltraining).
+I initially applied to join the training on July 18-26, 2020, but on July 7, I was notified that my slot would rather be in the follow-up training on August 28-September 3, 2020.

 Apart from lots of personal information, their form also asked "What do you hope to get out of the Climate Reality Leadership Corps training?", for which a field with a maximum of 1000 characters was allocated but the form would not let me submit it if I had any text in that field.
 So here is what I wanted to put in there (slightly reformatted):